Last Updated on 10th September 2021

 How do hostels work?

-Hostels provide budget accommodation where guests can book a bed, usually a bunk bed, in a dormitory and share a bathroom and common areas (such a kitchen, lounge, tv room etc).
-Rooms can be mixed or single-sex, and now more and more hostels provide private rooms.
+First off, what is a hostel?
+Hostels provide budget accommodation where guests can book a bed, usually a bunk bed, in a dormitory and share a bathroom and common areas (such a kitchen, lounge, TV room etc).
+Rooms can be mixed or single-sex.
+More and more hostels now provide private rooms, family rooms and apartments.
 Dormitories can have from 3 to 36 beds in the room, the more beds in the room, the cheapest your stay will be.

 Bathrooms are normally large, with several shower stalls and a row of sinks.
 Hostels tend to have only one or two bathrooms on each floor, but this, of course, varies from hostel to hostel.
 A lot of newer hostel have ensuite bathrooms even for dorm rooms and some of the these can be super fancy.

 What are the different types of hostels?

 These Hostels usually cater to students or young people and are normally supported by charitable organisations or schools or universities.
 Hostelling International, or HI, is the largest such organisation.
 These tend to be used for students on school tours or foreign students who spend a semester aboard.

 2. Backpacker hostels

 These hostels are run independently, providing a place to sleep for backpackers.
 Each Backpacker hostel normally has its own niche (such as running tours, events etc).
 They normally have far more character and personality.
 These hostels are my favourite ones.
 Also staying at one of these hostels, you supporting local businesses.

 3. Flashpacker or Boutique hostels

 Hostels have evolved greatly over the last 20 years and many are Flashpacker or Boutique hostels.
 These usually have a very high standard of customer service and have a more contemporary design.
 These hostels generally target slightly older and tech-savvy guests.
 These hostels will have many services/amenities that you would expect at a three-star hotel.

 1. What do I get when I book a bed in a dorm room?